 My co-workers came around in the beginning of the week to say they desperately needed folks in the office to cast in a SG50 clip.
 I initially declined but then my co-workers whimpered "please please please", assured me I had no line to read and basically needed to "be dramatic".

 Thoroughly enjoyed my first filming experience.
-I amazed myself by jumping right into my part.
+I surprised myself by jumping right into character.
 No camera-shyness, no awkwardness.
 My co-workers felt I did quite well for a first-timer. *self pat on back* I only hope the client is happy with the end product because I had so much fun making it!